Note

 -

-Only 1 order per request→ Only 1 order is transferred per request from the shop
+Only 1 sales order per request → Only 1 sales order per request is transferred from the shop

 -

-Orders in intermediate table→ When picking up the orders are not created directly but are first stored in an intermediate table.
-Here you can decide which orders should be created and which should be imported later.
+Sales Orders in Intermediate Table → When fetching the sales orders, the sales orders are not created directly, but are first saved in an intermediate table for viewing.
+Here you can decide which sales orders should be created and which should be imported later

 -

-Limit number of pickup → Possibility to limit incoming orders at once.
-If there is nothing (0) in it, the default limit of of 100
+Limit quantity fetch → Ability to limit incoming sales orders at once.
+If nothing (0) is in it, the default limit of 100 applies

 -

-Logging in the logfile→ By setting the check mark you activate the log file and the information will be logged.
+Logging in logfile → By checking the box you activate the logfile and the information is logged in it

 -